 An LED high bay light, however could produce 20,000 lumens at a striking 200W.
 That’s a 50% energy reduction!
 Not to mention, LED’s have a lifespan over 50,000 hours.
 Unlike metal halide bulbs, LED lights are also compatible with motion sensor technology and lighting controls, cutting costs even more!

 Although lumens and wattage go hand in hand, they are NOT the same.
 When comparing LED fixtures to metal halide fixtures, you want to find a light that uses a low amount of energy while having a high lumen output.
 To better explain:

 One lumen is equal to the amount of light that a candle emits.
-A candle is a unit of illumination that is equal to the light a candelabra gives off from one foot away.
+A footcandle is a unit of illumination that is equal to the amount of light a candle puts out in 1 square foot.
 With the highest amount of lm/W, you want to aim for a LED light bulb that consumes the least amount of energy for the same amount of light.
 By finding this, it will also allow you to save money by not having to use as much energy.

 Not only are LED lights superior to MH high bay light fixtures in terms of energy efficiency, life expectancy, and overall savings, but they also have the instant ON feature.
 Unlike MH lights, LED lights don’t need to warm up for 2-5 minutes, but can be turned on instantly, no matter the temperature.
 They also don’t need to cool down before turning back on, which is very beneficial if there was ever an outage or flicker that occurred.